Multiple scattering model of the quantum random Lorentz gas: Random Lorentz gas model

 \subsection{Numerical differential cross section}

-In this subsection, we numerically compute the differential cross section of the whole random Lorentz gas in $d\geq 2$ from Eq.~\eqref{eq:multi-diff-cross-section} by solving the linear system~\eqref{eq:m-matrix-lippmann-schwinger} with LAPACK~\cite{Anderson1999}.
+In this subsection, we numerically compute the differential cross section of the whole random Lorentz gas from Eq.~\eqref{eq:multi-diff-cross-section} by solving the linear system~\eqref{eq:m-matrix-lippmann-schwinger} with LAPACK~\cite{Anderson1999}.
 We consider the scattering observables for both particular configurations of the scatterer positions and averages over many configurations.
 We assume that the wavelength is small compared to the mean inter-scatterer distance, but still large compared to the size of the scatterers, so as to remain consistent with the assumptions made in Sec.~\ref{sec:point-theory}.
 In this case, two regimes can be observed for the cross section depending on the size of the Lorentz gas compared to the scattering mean free path $\ell=(n\sigma_{\rm pt})^{-1}$.
-As a reminder, according to Eq.~\eqref{eq:def-medium-radius}, the radius of the gas varies with the number of scatterers because the density is kept constant.
+In order to reach the diffusive regime with a limited number of scatterers, we restrict the simulations to the 2D case.
+Indeed, according to Eq.~\eqref{eq:def-medium-radius}, the radius of the gas is larger in low dimensions for a fixed density.
+The scatterers are thus better exploited in 2D.
+Nevertheless, certain results can also be verified in higher dimensions.